• Skip to primary navigation

 Membership Categories and Benefits

-CAFII’s members include the insurance arms of Canada’s major financial institutions – BMO Insurance; CIBC Insurance; Desjardins Insurance; National Bank Insurance; RBC Insurance; Scotia Insurance; and TD Insurance – along with major industry players Assurant; Canada Life Assurance; Canadian Tire Bank; Chubb Life Insurance Company of Canada; CUMIS Services Incorporated; Manulife (The Manufacturers Life Insurance Company); Securian Canada; and Valeyo.
+CAFII’s members include the insurance arms of Canada’s major financial institutions – BMO Insurance; CIBC Insurance; Desjardins Insurance; National Bank Insurance; RBC Insurance; Scotia Insurance; and TD Insurance – along with major industry players Assurant; Canada Life Assurance; Canadian Tire Bank; Canadian Western Bank; Chubb Life Insurance Company of Canada; CUMIS Services Incorporated; Manulife (The Manufacturers Life Insurance Company); and Securian Canada;

 CAFII members offer creditor’s group, travel, life, health, and property and casualty insurance.
 In particular, creditor’s group insurance and travel insurance are the product lines of primary focus for CAFII members.